AgileRL/AgileRL/docs/tutorials/llm_finetuning/index.rst

 The Aha Moment
 ~~~~~~~~~~~~~~

 We finetuned a Qwen2.5-3B using the full training code below and witnessed the model having 'aha' moments.
-In a noteable example from our training run
+In a notable example from our training run
 the model literally exclaims "Aha!" as it reasons its way to the correct solution:

 .. code-block:: text

     58 - 1 = 57, then 57 - 25 = 32, and finally 32 + 1 = 33.
     However, 33 is not 82.
 Let's try another combination: 58 + 25 = 83, but we need 82.
     Aha!
 If we use 58 + 1 = 59, then 59 - 25 = 34, and finally 34 - 1 = 33.
 This doesn't work either.
     Hmm... what if we use 58 + 1 = 59, then 59 - 25 = 34, and finally 34 + 1 = 35.
     Nope... closer, but not quite.
 What if we try 58 + 1 = 59, then 59 - 25 = 34, and finally 34 + 25 = 59.
     Nope... still not 82.
     Ah-ha!
 One more try: 58 - 1 = 57, then 57 + 25 = 82.</think>
     <answer>(58 - 1) + 25</answer>